AdguardTeam/KnowledgeBase/docs/general/browsing-security.md

 Occasionally, some non-malicious websites are added to AdGuard’s filters.
 We do our best to reduce the percentage of false positives, but they still occur.
 If you encounter this behavior from AdGuard, please report the false positive to our technical support at <support@adguard.com>.

-## If you suspicious about a website
+## If you are suspicious about a website

 If you suspect that a certain website might be dangerous, check it first by using our [security check tool](https://reports.adguard.com/welcome.html).